flexie/eas-4803-8803-ccs/docs/index.md

 ### Course Description

-*Carbon Capture and Storage (CCS) is widely considered as a key technology to combat climate change.
-This course presents a comprehensive review how seismic imaging can be used to monitor underground (geologic) storage of carbon dioxide.
-Topics covered include basics of seismic data acquisition, wave propagation, and imaging, empirical relations between seismic and fluid-flow properties, two-phase flow equations describing CO~2~ plumes, and the challenges of designing a seismic monitoring system for geologic CO~2~ storage.*
+*Carbon Capture and Storage (CCS) is widely considered as a key scalable negative-emission technology to help combat climate change.
+This course presents a comprehensive review on how seismic imaging can be used to monitor underground (geologic) storage of carbon dioxide.
+The course covers the [Basics of Geological Carbon Storage](outline.md), [Design & Scale Up](outline.md), and [Seismic Monitoring](outline.md).*

 ### COVID